honeybadger2121-home/Region40bot_translatorbot/PRIVACY_POLICY.md

 - **Profile Information**: Any additional information you choose to share during profile setup

 ### 2.3 Message Content (Temporary Processing Only)
-- **Translation Processing**: Message content is temporarily processed by Google Translate API for translation services
+- **Flag-Based Translation Processing**: Message content is temporarily processed when users request translation via flag emojis
+- **Reaction-Based Translation**: Messages are processed when users react with country flag emojis
+- **Reply-Based Translation**: Messages are processed when users reply with country flag emojis
+- **Google Translate API**: Content sent to Google Translate API for translation services
 - **No Permanent Storage**: Original message content is NOT permanently stored in our databases
+- **Auto-Deletion**: Translation messages automatically delete after 45 seconds
 - **Cache Duration**: Translation results may be cached for up to 24 hours to improve performance and reduce API costs
-- **Automatic Deletion**: All message content and translations are automatically deleted from our systems

 ### 2.4 Technical and Usage Information
 - **Command Usage Statistics**: Frequency and types of commands used (anonymized)